Aarish968/portal/README.md

 To create a new project using this template:

 1. Clone this repository:

    ```
    git clone https://github.com/your-org/PorterInitialAppRepo.git your-project-name
    ```

 2. Navigate to the project directory:

    ```
    cd your-project-name
    ```

 3. Install dependencies:

    ```
    npm install
    ```

+4. Initialize and update the git submodule with `git submodule update --init --recursive`

-4. Start the development server:
+5. Start the development server:

    ```
    npm run dev
    ```

-5. Open your browser and visit `http://localhost:3000`
+6. Open your browser and visit `http://localhost:3000`

 ## Project Structure